 See Mount Fuji From Hakone

 Hakone offers some of the most beautiful views of Mount Fuji… when you can actually see it.
-Unfortunately sometimes visibility is poor, especially during midday when fog and low clouds may gather on the mountain.
-But on a clear day the view and the reflection in Lake Ashi is pretty spectacular.
-It can be easily done as a day trip from Tokyo.
+Unfortunately, sometimes visibility is poor, especially during midday when fog and low clouds may gather on the mountain.
+But on a clear day, the view and the reflection in Lake Ashi is pretty spectacular.
+You can take the train yourself, it can be easily done as a tour and day trip from Tokyo.

 Enjoy Mount Fuji From shores of the Fuji Five Lakes

 The northern shore of Lake Kawaguchiko offers some of the most breathtaking views of the mountain that sometimes come with a reflection in the lake.
-The shores offer views of the lake and mountain in combination with cherry blossoms usually around mid April and with autumn colors usually around mid November.
-During the winter months you can catch a rare view of “Diamond Fuji” when the setting sun aligns with the top of the mountain.
-While we saw the sun set perfectly on the top, due to the clouds we were not able to fully see the Diamond effect.
+The shores offer views of the lake and mountain in combination with cherry blossoms usually around mid-April and with autumn colors usually around mid-November.
+During the winter months, you can catch a rare view of “Diamond Fuji” when the setting sun aligns with the top of the mountain.
+One of the best places to see Mt Fuji IMHO.
+Period!
+While we saw the sunset perfectly on the top, due to the clouds we were not able to fully see the Diamond effect.